legends2k/blog/content/note/git_nuances.md

 {{< highlight basic >}}
 git show REF

-# changes introduced to a particular file by a commit
+# changes introduced in a particular file by a commit
 git show REF -- path/to/a/file
 {{< /highlight >}}